timmcginley/Agile/Concepts/AgilePrototype/README.md

 * Can be non lethally decoupled from other APs.
 * Each AP should have access to a record of its own performance in different building projects.

+# Building DesignGenes
+Eventually we hope to identify the 'genes' of a building to support the scientific analsysis of buildings.
+This is not possible at the moment, so in this iteration of the course we focus on the building [systems].

 # Carving
-Having created standardised modularised Agile Prototypes, to realise the potential gain in design speed and flexibility a new building discipline is required to compile and integrate APs for diffferent Building Systems.
+This is the [final step (M5)] in the Morphogenetic Prototyping [Methodology].
+Having created standardised Agile Prototypes, to realise the potential gain in design speed and flexibility a new building discipline is required to compile and integrate APs for different Building Systems.
 This new discipline is called [carving].
-They work in parallel wiht [coders] which are responsible for encoding, maintaining and sequencing the APs genes.
+They work in parallel with [coders] which are responsible for encoding, maintaining and sequencing the APs genes.

 One challenge of recomposition is what happens to the system if; the *agile prototype* informing that [gene space] is removed from the project?
 It is important that the AP can adopt a non lethal configuration if its genes are inaccesible or become curropted (fail gracefully).